-Centurion Garage Doors is proud to announce that it is introducing a brand new colour available for its sectional garage doors: CENTURION WHITE.
+Centurion Garage Doors is proud to announce that it is introducing a brand new colour available for its sectional garage doors: HAMPTONS WHITE.

 The takeaway?
-If you want your new garage door to be a super bright white and say a big “welcome to paradise”, look no further than Centurion white!
+If you want your new garage door to be a super bright white and say a big “welcome to paradise”, look no further than Hamptons White!

 Ready for some prices?
 You can get in contact with us right here for a quick, no obligations, FREE measure and quote!

 Measure & QuoteFAST | FREE | NO OBLIGATIONS!